vl-illusion/vl-illusion.github.io/docs/index.md

 Here, we define humanlike rate as the percentage of data points where the model's prediction is the same as human's prediction.

 We find the answer to be complex and model's performance varies significantly across different task formulations.
-For example, the alignment score is quite low on RefQA and AttrQA tasks, but the alignment score is much higher on RefLoc task.
+For example, the humanlike rate is quite low on RefQA and AttrQA tasks, but is much higher on RefLoc task.

 Again, we confirm that larger models consistently align better with human perception.